jruyi/osgibnd-gradle-plugin/README.md

 * \<Bundle-Description\> is set to project.description if provided

-* \<Bundle-Vendor\> is set to project property 'organizationName' if Bundle-Description is not provided in manifest and property organizationName is provided
+* \<Bundle-Vendor\> is set to project property 'organizationName' if Bundle-Vendor is not provided in manifest and property organizationName is provided

 * \<Bundle-DocURL\> is set to project property 'organizationUrl' if Bundle-DocURL is not provided in manifest and property organizationUrl is provided